enjaku4/rabarber/README.md

 **Example of Usage:**

 Consider a CRM system where users with different roles have distinct access levels.
 For instance, the role `accountant` can access invoice data but not marketing information, while the role `analyst` can view marketing data but not detailed financial records.
-Such authorization can be easily managed using Rabarber.
+You can define such authorization rules easily with Rabarber.

 ___